Empower Homeless People to Get Off the Street

 Our first step is to go out and meet people.

 Why is this so important?
-Because homeless people are so used to the two forms of relational experiences mentioned above: Being ignored, or being given free stuff and told what to do.
-Neither of these has any positive long-term effects.
+Because homeless people are so used to what you saw earlier: Being ignored, given free stuff, and told what to do.
+None of these have any positive long-term effects.

 Big Step 2: Empower

 This is where responsibility takes root.

 As you become friends with a homeless person, you discover what they want and desire.
 What frustrates them, and why they lose hope.
 Their unfulfilled and broken dreams.

 And because you’ve built trust, you can begin to lead them to take steps to change their lives.

 What is a baby step of responsibility for a homeless person?
 It could be any number of things: